sinclairzx81/typebox/design/website/docs/value/errors.md

 # Value.Errors

-The Errors function returns an array of validation errors for the specified value.
+The Errors(...) function returns an array of gathered validation errors up to the configured `maxErrors` limit.
 If the value contains no errors, an empty array is returned.
-This function should only be invoked after a failed Check.

-> ⚠️ For performance reasons, this function should be called only when a value fails a Check.
-The function performs an exhaustive recheck of the entire value and returns any errors encountered.
-Exhaustive validation can be costly for large values, so applications should carefully consider the performance impact of generating errors.
-For performance-sensitive scenarios, it is recommended to generate errors only in debugging or development environments.
+> ⚠️ For performance, this function should only be called after a failed Check.
+The function performs an exhaustive check up to the `maxErrors` setting (the default is `8`).
+For additional performance, consider reducing `maxErrors` to `1`, which will terminate gathering on the first error.

 ## Example